Indigenous languages of the Americas: Pronouns

 It has long been observed that a remarkable number of Native American languages have a pronominal pattern with first-person singular forms in n and second-person singular forms in m.
 (Compare first-person singular m and second-person singular t across much of northern Eurasia, as in English me and thee, Spanish me and te, and Hungarian -m and -d.)
 This pattern was first noted by Alfredo Trombetti in 1905.
 It caused Sapir to suggest that ultimately all Native American languages would turn out to be related.
 Joseph Greenberg used the pattern as evidence to support his Amerind languages proposal, a controversial grouping.
 Johanna Nichols suggests that the pattern had spread through diffusion.
 This notion was rejected by Lyle Campbell, who argued that the frequency of the n/m pattern was not statistically elevated in either area compared to the rest of the world.
 Zamponi found that Nichols's findings were distorted by her small sample size.
 Looking instead at data from protolanguages and isolates to represent whole families rather than individual languages, he found that about 30% of 70 languages analyzed followed the n/m pattern in North America, compared to only 5% in South America and 7% of non-American languages.
 Nevertheless, Zamponi concludes that because most languages of the world base their pronouns on common consonants (like m, n, t, k and s), this shared pattern cannot be used as the only proof of common ancestry.

-Unattested languages
+Poorly attested and unattested languages

 Several languages are only known by mention in historical documents or from only a few names or words.
 It cannot be determined that these languages actually existed or that the few recorded words are actually of known or unknown languages.
 Some may simply be from a historian's errors.
 Others are of known people with no linguistic record (sometimes due to lost records).
 A short list is below.